retrcult/retrcult.github.io/_posts/2014-11-22-how-to-use-git.md

 # By submitting a commit message for your changes, you can permanently store the contents of the index in the repository

 # Alternatively, instead of running `git add` beforehand, you can use
-$ git commit -am "Hotfix"
+$ git commit -am "init"
 # which will automatically notice any modified (but not new) files, add them to the index, and commit a message says "Hotfix", all in one step

 # To see what is about to be committed, using